As an almost 40-year-old woman, diet matters to me tremendously as I know how much it impacts my energy levels.

 There is one particular veggie I’ve added to my diet in the last several years that I want to talk to you today about, red spinach.
 Not green, but red spinach, sometimes called Amaranth.

-My Personal Story with Red Spinach - How to Consume It
+My Personal Story with Red Spinach - How to Eat It

 I learned about this red leaf in 2015 in Geneva, where I was searching what else besides red beets can naturally support blood flow and nitric oxide levels.